Skip to content

 Jan 8, 2026

-You’re driving down a North Dakota highway when a deer suddenly jumps in front of your car.
-After…
+You’re driving down an Indiana road when a deer suddenly jumps in front of your car.
+After the collision, you…

 Spread the love for animals! 🐾